red-hat-data-services/rhoai-jira-reporting/README.md

 # OpenShift AI Jira Reporting

 This repository contains scripts for reporting on various agile metrics for the OpenShift AI team, pulling data from Red Hat's Jira instance as the source of truth.
+Scripts use the [Jira]https://pypi.org/project/jira/] python library for interacting with the Jira API.

 ## Setup and Prerequisites